 The GSLIS Storytelling Festival is a highlight of the spring CCB calendar.
 This annual night of stories performed by GSLIS students, alumni, and faculty features folktales and original tales that have been carefully selected to create an unforgettable evening of celebration and community.
 Audience members come for the show and then stay afterwards for the cookies and conversation.
-For a taste of the festival, check out the audio files of past Storytelling Festivals, or see video highlights from 2013 and 2014.
+For a taste of the festival, check out the audio archive of past Storytelling Festivals, or see video highlights from 2013 and 2014.

 GSLIS offers a class, LIS 409, in Storytelling.
 Typically offered in spring semesters both on-campus and via LEEP, the class covers basics of adaptation, content and sources of materials, storytelling and storytime programming, and audio, visual, and digital formats.
 For more information, check out GSLIS course information.

 Storytelling Bibliography used in Betsy Hearne's Storytelling class (Word document)

 Why tell stories?

 Teaching Storytelling: A Position Statement from the Committee on Storytelling.
 (National Council of Teachers of English)

 Junior Great Books: "The Value of Folktales" is an article that discusses the values that folktales hold and gives explanations for how they enrich the quality of life.
 Click here to download the PDF of the article.How-To Tell